 3. IoT combined with AI will bring new value to businesses

-Data from IoT devices brings the most value if it’s analysed instantly and acted on fast – believes Eric Hui, the director of IoT business development at Asia-Pacific.
+Data from IoT devices brings the most value if it’s analyzed instantly and acted on fast – believes Eric Hui, the director of IoT business development at Asia-Pacific.
 The earlier you act, the better.

 In 2020, businesses will put efforts in real-time data processing rather than collecting it for later.
 As artificial intelligence algorithms are getting more sophisticated, they will find new interesting applications in IoT systems to automate decisions and enable instant planning.

-Alternatively, Indus.ai construction agency uses IoT & AI system to reduce project schedule delays and prevent cost overruns.
+Alternatively, Indus.ai construction agency uses an IoT & AI system to reduce project schedule delays and prevent cost overruns.
 Knowing that a trade worker is late, the IoT system prevents other crews from waiting and speeds up an overall work process.
-Other benefits of IoT and AI are presented on the infographics below.
+Other benefits of IoT and AI are presented in the infographics below.

 As we can see, combining IoT and AI makes businesses more competitive than IoT-only enterprises in terms of employee productivity, operating costs and innovation.